mhightower83/Spi0Utils/README.md

 ## Four common QE flash cases

-A lot of the code in this library is for evaluating the flash memory once you are finished with that, all you need to recover GPIO 9 and 10 is one of three main functions.
-Assuming your flash memory is not already supported by the built-in QE handlers.
+Much of this library's many lines of code run the Analyze tool.
+Once you know what is needed to support recovering GPIO pins 9 and 10, your Sketch requires very little additional code to support this.
+When your flash memory is not in the built-in QE handler, you add a handler function `spi_flash_vendor_cases()`.
+The Analyze tool will usually print a sample module that implements this function.

 The function `spi_flash_vendor_cases()` shown in the examples below is part of the `reclaim_GPIO_9_10()` call chain.
 See the [Outline](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Outline/Outline.ino)